 “You don’t understand what’s at stake,” her mother said, her voice shaking.

 “Then tell me!”
 Lyra’s voice rose.
 “God, why do you always treat me like I’m still twelve?!
-I’m seventeen now!”
+I’m eighteen now!”

 “Exactly,” her father muttered.
 “That’s the problem.”